 Come up with a thesis.
 Create an essay outline.
 Write the introduction.
 Write the main body, organized into paragraphs.
 Write the conclusion.
 Evaluate the overall organization.
 Revise the content of each paragraph.
 Proofread your essay or use a Grammar Checker for language errors.
 Use a plagiarism checker.

-3. How To Write an Academic Essay: A Beginner's Guide
+14. How to Write an Academic Essay: A step-by-step process

 Now that you have a clear idea of the process of writing an academic essay, we have a few more tips: Always cite your sources.
 Gather enough sources to support your thesis statement.
 Keep your sentences short and comprehensive.
 Start the research as early as possible.
 Do not skip revising.